Valon closes on $50M a16z-led Series A to grow mobile-first mortgage servicing platform – TechCrunch

 So it’s no surprise that big bucks are being poured into the space with the goal of making the process easier, more digital and more transparent.

-To that end, Valon, a tech-enabled mortgage servicer, announced this morning it has raised $50 million in a Series A round of funding — which is large for its stage even by today’s standards.
+To that end, Valon Mortgage, a tech-enabled mortgage servicer, announced this morning it has raised $50 million in a Series A round of funding — which is large for its stage even by today’s standards.

 Andreessen Horowitz (a16z) led the round for the New York-based company formerly known as Peach Street.
-Returning backers Jefferies Financial Group, New Residential Investment Corporation – an affiliate of Fortress Investment Group LLC – and 166 2nd LLC also participated in the financing.
+Returning backers Jefferies Financial Group, New Residential Investment Corporation — an affiliate of Fortress Investment Group LLC — and 166 2nd LLC (the family office of WeWork co-founder Adam Neumann) also participated in the financing.

-Valon previously raised $3.2 million from seed investors such as serial entrepreneur Kevin Ryan’s Alley Corp, Soros, Kairos, and Zigg Capital.
+Valon previously raised $3.2 million from seed investors such as serial entrepreneur Kevin Ryan’s Alley Corp., Soros, Kairos and Zigg Capital.

 Andrew Wang, Eric Chiang and Jon Hsu founded Valon in June 2019 with the mission of breaking up what it sees as “a monopoly in the market,” with “the largest mortgage servicing software company” (software giant Black Knight) controlling more than half of all U.S. residential loans.